hainesm6-learning/cookiecutter-pypackage/docs/tutorial.md

 ## Step 3b: Instal tox

-We also need to install tox outside of the poetry virtualenv in order to robustly run tests during development:
+We also need to install tox outside of the poetry env in order to robustly run tests during development:

 ``` bash
 pip install tox